 A surprisingly conventional portrait of a decidedly unconventional man, “Absolute Wilson” redeems itself by offering a plethora of vintage videoclips of towering avant garde theater figure Robert Wilson, along with apparently full access to Wilson and his famous friends.
-Pic will be a fest fixture prior to specialized upscale exhibition.
+Sure to be embraced by his legion of fans, pic will be a fest fixture prior to specialized upscale exhibition and absolute ancillary.